sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 See the following list for an overview of the steps to take to go live with Sensible:

 - Learn to extract data, or use one of our out-of-the-box extraction configurations for supported document types
-- Publish and test your extraction configurations in a dev environment
 - Integrate using our API,  quick extract UI, or other tools
-- Configure Sensible's quality-control tools
+- Configure Sensible's tools for quality control of extracted data
-- Monitor extraction quality in a dev environment
+-  Monitor in production
-- Go live to production

 This guide gets you started with the first step in the preceding list.
 TODO: the two lists overlap